Pacific County, WA

 Outside of emergency support work, the 222 MHz.

 band has much to recommend it.
-The propagation is very nearly
+The propagation is at least

 The KO Peak station took